mesgu2/chatproject/README.md

 * Implement logout button

 # Demo
 Want to try out my current build?
 Please feel free to clone my repository.
+I've also included a jar file which is located in /out.
+Run the jar and go to http://localhost:7000
 ## Steps
-* Build and run chatApp.java
+* Run chatproject.jar
 * Open a browser and go to http://localhost:7000
 * Enjoy trying it out!